bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-Next is the public folder, and it contains the assets that will be displayed to the user in your app.
+<p>Next is the public folder, and it contains the assets that will be
+displayed to the user in your app.</p>

-For example, image files for logos, the favicon, which displays an icon in the browser tab, and the robots.txt file, which is used for search engine optimization.
+<p>For example, image files for logos, the favicon, which displays an icon
+in the browser tab, and the robots.txt file, which is used for search engine optimization.</p>

-Also, there is a manifest.json file, which is used to provide some metadata to a device when you're React powered web app is installed on it.
+<p>Also, there is a manifest.json file, which is used to provide some
+metadata to a device when you're React powered web app is installed on it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s14-d. index.html (55) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->